 They aren’t the same thing.
 They are similar but have a difference.
-Emotions occur in the body, feelings occur in the brain.
-Feelings arise after the emotion is sensed and feelings are the mental story we wrap around our emotion.
-According to Neuroscientist Damasio, emotion is a physical response in the body (heart rate, posture, muscle tensing, facial expression) whereas feelings are the mental representation of the physiological changes that occur during an emotion.
+Emotions occur in the body; feelings occur in the brain.
+Feelings arise after the emotion is sensed, and feelings are the mental story we wrap around our emotion.
+According to Neuroscientist Damasio, emotion is a physical response in the body (heart rate, posture, muscle tensing, facial expression).
+In contrast, feelings are the mental representation of the physiological changes that occur during an emotion.

 Emotions as energy